Khloe Kardashian Is Keeping Baby True Away From Tristan Thompson During Cheating Drama, Per ‘Radar Online’

 “And that’s my first step where I went wrong.
 And how would I feel if someone close to me is hanging at my ex’s house—the father of my child?
 I didn’t think about that.
 That’s the first part of the problem.
 I should have gone home after the party.”

 Kardashian proceeded to drag Woods on her Twitter account shortly after the episode aired, and called Woods out for breaking up her family.
 Fans where quick to point out to the Good American designer that Woods might have had a hand in it, but Thompson should be the one to blame.
-Kardashian took a step back, and eventually said the ordeal is, entirely, Thompson’s fault — while simultaneously unfollowing the father of her child on his various social media accounts.
+Kardashian took a step back and eventually said the ordeal is entirely Thompson’s fault — while simultaneously unfollowing the father of her child on his various social media accounts.

-The Keeping Up With The Kardashians starlet further added that although Thompson is to blame for the indiscretion, it still hurts that someone that she considered a “sister” would put her in the position she is in — and now, it’s time for her to move on.
+The Keeping Up With The Kardashians starlet further added that although Thompson is to blame for the indiscretion, it still hurts that someone that she considered a “sister” would put her in the position she is in, and now, it’s time for her to move on.

-“I have to move on with my life & count my blessings, my family, my health, & my beautiful baby True,” the reality star shared.
+“I have to move on with my life & count my blessings, my family, my health, & my beautiful baby True,” the reality star shared in a separate tweet.